Call Us: 972.538.4343

 Airway related symptoms often appear during early childhood.
 If you notice snoring, sleeping with the mouth open, restless sleep, behavioral concerns, or difficulty focusing, an orthodontic evaluation may help clarify what is happening.

-If needed, we collaborate with ENTs or myofunctional therapists who specialize in breathing and tongue function.
 Our goal is to identify issues early and guide healthy growth while avoiding unnecessary treatment.
+Learn more about our approach to pediatric orthodontics.

 Airway Focused Orthodontics for Teens and Adults